-60. ANNUAL SHUT DOWN
+64. ANNUAL SHUT DOWN

-- (a) Where at any site CSIRO determines that it shall observe a shut down which includes the period between Christmas Day and New Year's Day, officers may be directed to take leave for that period.
-Officers so directed may elect to use accrued recreation, flex or miscellaneous leave subject to clause 61(f) for this purpose. - (b) Officers with insufficient leave credits at the time of shutdown may exceed the normal 10 hour maximum flex debit, provided that the excess debit is cleared within 3 months of the shutdown. - (c) Consistent with clause 54, decisions on implementing shut down of a particular site shall be subject to consultation with affected officers and where they choose, their representatives, commencing no less than 3 months before the proposed shut down period.
-Where officers are likely to have bona fide work demands during the proposed shut down period, CSIRO shall organise appropriate alternative working arrangements in the event it wishes to proceed with the shut down.
+- (a) The first working day following the gazetted Christmas/Boxing Day public holidays, except where an officer is on leave without pay, long service leave or paid maternity leave, shall be observed as a holiday by CSIRO officers.
+Officers observing the holiday shall be paid in accordance with their ordinary hours of work and there will be no deduction from leave credits for this day.
+Officers who work on this day and who meet the eligibility criteria at clause 24(c) shall be paid at double time for the hours worked, in addition to payment for the holiday. - (b) Except where specified at subclause (a), where at any site CSIRO determines that it shall observe a shut down which includes the period between Christmas Day and New Year's Day, officers may be directed to take leave for that period.
+Officers so directed may elect to use accrued recreation, flex or miscellaneous leave subject to Clause 65(f) for this purpose. - (c) Officers with insufficient leave credits at the time of shutdown may exceed the normal 10 hour maximum flex debit, provided that the excess debit is cleared within three months of the shutdown. - (d) Decisions on implementing shut down shall be subject to consultation with affected officers and where they choose, their representatives, commencing no less than three months before the proposed shut down period.
+Where officers are likely to have bona fide work demands during the proposed shut down period, CSIRO shall organise appropriate alternative working arrangements in the event it wishes to proceed with the shut down. - (e) In order to meet essential operating requirements at a site, CSIRO may direct an officer to attend work during the annual shut down.
+An officer who is directed to work shall be permitted to access an equivalent period of Miscellaneous Leave during the following month in recognition of the requirement to work during the shut down period.

-61. MISCELLANEOUS LEAVE
+65. MISCELLANEOUS LEAVE